Gumball (video game)

 Gumball is a video game written for the Apple II by Veda Hlubinka-Cook (credited as Robert Cook) and published by Broderbund in 1983.
-It was ported to the Atari 8-bit family, and Commodore 64.
+It was ported to the Atari 8-bit computers, and Commodore 64.
 The player controls the valves of a maze-like machine to sort gumballs by color.

 Broderbund co-founder Doug Carlston conceived of the machine-sorting concept and Cook added the gumball concept and built the core gameplay within a week.
-A secret image was found three decades after the game's release.
 Reviewers separately noted the difficulty of the game's later stages, praised its comical elements, and commented on the social role of simulating mundane work.
+An Easter egg was found three decades after the game's release.

 Gameplay

 Gumball is an action video game in which the player works in a factory as a gumball sorter and sorts gumballs by color as they flow through a maze-like processing machine.
 The player controls valves in the machine to divert the flow of individual gumballs towards bins of corresponding colors.
 If the player sorts incorrectly, the foreman walks onscreen and dumps the gumballs out of the bin.
 The player has a daily quota to meet by the end of the level's time limit.
 If successful, the player character receives a promotion; the player watches an animation of a worker walking home from the factory, and progresses to a more complex level, with more color options to sort and defective, explosive gumballs to deactivate.
 If unsuccessful in meeting the daily quota, the game ends and the player is left to restart from the beginning.

 The game requires a color television or monitor, and optionally works with a joystick or paddle controller.